Organic lawn management: Biodiversity

 Organic lawns contribute to biodiversity, by definition, when they contain more than one or two grass species.
 Examples of additional lawn and grasslike species that can be encouraged in organic lawns include dozens of grass species (eight for ryegrass alone, sedges, mosses, clover, vetches, trefoils, yarrow, ground cover alternatives, and other mowable plants).
 Biodiversity increases the functioning and stress tolerance of ecosystems.
 Lack of biodiversity is a significant environmental issue brought up by the use of lawns with grassroots groups emerging to promote this method of lawn care.
 Certain low-growing grass species can also eliminate the need for mowing, thus also being environmentally friendly.
 Clover is often mixed with grasses for its ability to fix nitrogen into the soil and fertilize the lawn.

 No Mow May

 No Mow May is a campaign to encourage homeowners to not mow their lawns during the month of May to support pollinators, native plants and wildlife diversity.
 The campaign was started in 2019 by Plantlife, a nature conservation charity based in the United Kingdom.
 In 2020, the city of Appleton, Wisconsin stopped mowing for the month of May.
 In 2022, cities around the United States participated in No Mow May.
-The campaign is supported by the Xerces Society through its Bee City USA program.
+The campaign is supported by the Xerces Society through its Bee City USA program, and has described the movement as a "gateway" to creating better habitat for bees when adapted to local conditions and including native wildflowers.

-Locations with organic lawns
+Locations with organic lawns and pesticide ordinances

 Many small properties with lawns around the world are maintained using organic techniques.
 In the late 20th century, a movement to manage lawns organically began to grow.
-Some large properties and municipalities require organic lawn management and organic landscaping.
-They include the following locations:
+Some large properties and municipalities require organic lawn management and organic landscaping and have enacted pesticide ordinances.
+Locations with organic lawn management plans or pesticide ordinances include: